-\square Liberal Studies majors have specific requirements within the General Education requirements; courses that meet these requirements are marked with \square .
+Liberal Studies majors with a concentration in Multiple Subject Education have specific requirements within the General Education requirements; courses that meet these requirements are marked with a .

 General Education and Bible Options for Transfer Students

 Transfer students may fulfill their general education requirements by completing William Jessup University's General Education Curriculum or, prior to enrolling at WJU, completing the Intersegmental General Education Transfer Curriculum (IGETC).